 ‘Mr Smith Had Four Daughters’ puzzle has been going around on social media again.
 The ongoing coronavirus lockdown has put many of us under the constraints of our own houses.
 As more and more people practice social distancing and self-isolation, they need been finding unique ways to stay entertained throughout the day.

 While some spend time binge-watching TV shows and films, some enjoy reading books or playing board games. a replacement trend of puzzles going around to unravel on social media.
-With these various newer puzzles beginning for people to enjoys some brain-tickling activity, some older puzzles have also found their way back.
+With these various newer puzzles beginning for people to enjoy some brain-tickling activity, some older puzzles have also found their way back.

 Mr Smith Had Four Daughters puzzle: